emilyboda/ePaper-Parking-Display/README.md

 ![Parking Display Refresh Gif](parking_display_refresh_redacted.gif)

 ## How does it work?
 Your location is stored in a Google Sheet.
-I did this with Tasker, but you may want to do this manually.
+The idea is for this coordinate value to be automatically updated.

+I used Tasker to automatically update the location with my phone when it disconnected from bluetooth. iOS devices can also automate this update process using the app Shortcuts, although they have to manually trigger the process until Apple allows tasks to be triggered by disconnecting from bluetooth.

 ![flow chart](flow_chart.png)

 ## How can I set this up?
-This is not a plug-and-play project.
-There are a lot of critical dependencies that you must get right in order for this to work and obviously my code will not work without a lot of edits.
-[I explain my entire project over on my website.](https://www.emilyboda.com/post/parking-display) Please read my explaination before trying to go through the installation steps yourself.
+This project is definitely a work in progress and not "plug-and-play".
+In this, the second version, I believe it's possible for you to follow the installation instructions below and create your own version.
+I haven't smoothed out all of the bugs yet, however.
+[Please read up on the first version of the project here](https://www.emilyboda.com/post/parking-display) and if you do end up replicating it, please contact me there and let me know the issues you ran into.

 ## Full Installation Instructions
 ### You will need:
 - [Raspberry Pi Zero](https://www.amazon.com/gp/product/B0748MPQT4/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=ll1&tag=nova08-20&linkId=fdde8192b5aa90f4fe858929bb859e76&language=en_US)
 - [7.5" ePaper Screen](https://www.amazon.com/waveshare-7-5inch-HAT-Raspberry-Consumption/dp/B075R4QY3L/ref=as_li_ss_tl?dchild=1&keywords=waveshare+7.5&qid=1600103451&sr=8-1&linkCode=ll1&tag=nova08-20&linkId=999ec0a6b15e20a99789c3f37ad49e07&language=en_US)
-- A way of getting the location of your car (I used my Android smartphone)
+- A way of getting the location of your car (I used my Android smartphone, but you can use an iPhone and an NFC tag)

 ### Setting up the Pi
 1. [Download the latest Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) and flash to an SD card.